-The experts at Orchard Place are dedicated to raising public awareness of the scope and serious impact of post-traumatic stress on the safe and healthy development of children.
-We share a commitment to help build strong futures for each and every child in Iowa.
+The experts at Orchard Place are dedicated to raising public awareness of the scope and severe impact of post-traumatic stress on the safe and healthy development of children.
+We share a commitment to help build strong futures for every child in Iowa.

 Becoming Trauma Informed: Annual Psychological Trauma & Juvenile Justice Conference

-The Annual Psychological Trauma & Juvenile Justice Conference provides education and training on trauma and Trauma Informed Care to help local and regional caregivers and their communities.
+The Annual Psychological Trauma & Juvenile Justice Conference provides education and training on trauma and Trauma-Informed Care to help local and regional caregivers and their communities.
 Nationally recognized speakers highlight current research and practice trends to help begin the needed conversation about trauma.
-Current initiatives are also showcased to demonstrate how organizations can implement trauma informed practices throughout the larger system, and how organizations can become agencies who practice trauma informed care.
+Current initiatives are also showcased to demonstrate how organizations can implement informed trauma practices throughout the more extensive system and how organizations can become agencies who practice trauma-informed care.